near/docs/docs/2.build/1.chain-abstraction/multichain-gas-relayer/run-relayer.md

 ### Pay with fungible tokens

-This is a config for a relayer that ensures there's FTs sent to a burn address used to cover the equivalent amount of gas for user transactions to interact with a whitelisted set of contracts
+This is a configuration for a relayer that ensures there's FTs sent to a burn address used to cover the equivalent amount of gas for user transactions to interact with a whitelisted set of contracts
 - [`pay_with_ft.toml`](https://github.com/near/pagoda-relayer-rs/blob/main/examples/configs/pay_with_ft.toml)

 ### Whitelist senders